nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="warning">

 **Caution:** If your changes to the data file makes its format invalid, HiredFiredPro will discard all data and start with an empty data file at the next run.
-Hence, it is recommended to take a backup of the file before editing it.<br>
+Hence, it is recommended to make a backup of the file before editing it.<br>
 Furthermore, certain edits can cause HiredFiredPro to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </box>
 <br><br>